steinwurf/tcp-test/README.rst

 The script creates two network namespaces 'client' and 'server' and sets up two veths between them, adds delay and packet loss between them using the Linux "ip" command (requires Super-User privileges and thus password).

-The server and client scripts are then run in separate terminals from each of their namespaces, and two TCP sockets are set up in Python3.
-The server then sends packets to the client and delay or throughput is measured on the client side.
+The server and client scripts are then run in separate terminals from each of their namespaces, and two TCP sockets are set up in Python3 with the TCP_NODELAY socket option (Turn of Nagle's algorithm).
+The server then timestamps, indexes and sends packets to the client and delay or throughput is measured on the client side.

 If the selected mode is histogram, the script returns a added-latency-histogram plot and a packet-index vs added-latency plot after each test-case, e.g: